 Garland v Consumers’ Gas Co.

-As a result of the 2004 case Garland v Consumers’ Gas Co., the Supreme Court of Canada refined the three-part test for claims for unjust enrichment.
-Prior to the Garland decision, Canada had already established a general test for unjust enrichment–unfortunately, it was laden with uncertainties on how the test should be applied based on particular facts.
+As a result of the 2004 case, Garland v Consumers’ Gas Co., the Supreme Court of Canada refined the three-part test for claims of unjust enrichment.
+Prior to the Garland decision, Canada had already established a general test for unjust enrichment.
+Unfortunately, it was laden with uncertainties on how the test should be applied based on particular facts.

 In so searching, the court ruled that: